 - Day’s Outing from Miramas to Marseille via the scenic Train Côte Bleue

-- Carrieres des Lumières at Les Baux-“Van Gogh” exhibition
+- Carrieres des Lumières at Les Baux-“Van Gogh” sound and light exhibition

 - Hiking from Bonnieux to Lacoste and back with a drink at Cafe de France